icon to open the header menu

 Formal organization

-[...] software architectural models are intended to describe the structure and behavior of a system in terms of computational entities, their interactions and its composition patterns, so to reason about systems at more abstract level, disregarding implementation details. ( Garland, 2000)
+[...] software architectural models are intended to describe the structure and behavior of a system in terms of computational entities, their interactions and its composition patterns, so to reason about systems at more abstract level, disregarding implementation details. ( author, year)

 When Mary Shaw and David Garland publish their 1996 book Software architecture : perspectives on an emerging discipline , they mark the beginning of a trend of so-called architectural practices within the field of software development.
 These two fields overlap on the topic of structure.
 Through rigorous, high-level formal organization, the idea was to bring in a more normative approach to writing code, in the hope that this structure would support correctness and efficiency.
 Building on this need for structure, software architecture has thus developed into an approach to software patterns, modelling and documentation, through the overall processes, communications, inputs and outputs of a system can be formally described and verified.